Levuka Airfield

 Levuka Airfield (IATA: LEV, ICAO: NFNB) is an airport on the island of Ovalau, one of the Lomaiviti Islands in Fiji.
-Also well known as Bureta Airport, it is located 22 km from the town of Levuka.
-It is operated by Airports Fiji Limited.
+Also well known as Bureta Airport, it is located 22 km from the town of Levuka. and operated by Airports Fiji Limited.

 Facilities

 The airport is at an elevation of 11 ft above mean sea level.
 It has a single gravel runway which is 640 m in length and numbered 08 - 26.